 Laser treatment: This is a major advancement in the treatment of onychomycosis with over 80% success rate.
 The laser light is used to penetrate the skin and nail plate to destroy the fungus in a single treatment without damaging the nail or skin itself.
-The procedure is painfree and there are no side effects.
-After the treatment the nail will grow out free of fungal infection.
-Cost is to be considered although for persistant cases it is cost effective.
+The procedure is pain-free and there are no side effects.
+After the treatment, the nail will grow out free of fungal infection.
+Cost is to be considered although for persistent cases it is cost effective.
 This treatment is only offered by leading providers at this stage.

 Topical medication: A medicated nail lacquer is applied to the nails daily for a long period.
 There are no side effects, although you must take care to avoid application to the adjacent skin as this can cause irritation.
 Application of topical agents is quite a laborious task and there are generally compliance factors to consider.
 Also at times, daily application isn’t possible due to difficulty bending (particularly with elderly).
 The treatment is a popular 1st line treatment due to comparatively low cost, although, this treatment doesn’t have a good success rate as the medication doesn’t readily penetrate into the nail plate or nail bed to reach the fungus.
 The efficacy rate is approximately 8-10%.